Martinique travel guide

 Martinique is an Overseas Department of France and as such is an integral part of the French Republic.

-President of the Regional Council Serge Letchimy since 2010.
+President of the Executive Council Alfred Marie-Jeanne since 2015.

 220 volts AC, 50Hz.
 Plugs are mainly European-style with two round pins.

 The travel advice summary below is provided by the Foreign and Commonwealth Office in the UK.
 ‘We’ refers to the Foreign and Commonwealth Office.
 For their full travel advice, visit www.gov.uk/foreign-travel-advice.